19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 ### Mode of complaint by servicemen

-204\.—(1) If any serviceman thinks himself wronged in any matter by another serviceman superior to him in rank, he may complain to his commander, but if the first-mentioned serviceman is an officer who is equivalent or superior in rank to the commander he may complain to an officer next senior in rank to him.
+204\.—(1) If any serviceman thinks himself wronged in any matter by another serviceman superior to him in rank, he may complain to his commander, but if the first-mentioned serviceman is an officer or a senior military expert who is equivalent or superior in rank to the commander he may complain to an officer or a senior military expert next senior in rank to him.

+[28/2009 wef 01/04/2010]

-(2) Every officer to whom a complaint is made under this section shall cause such complaint to be enquired into and shall, if on inquiry he is satisfied of the justice of the complaint so made, take such steps as may be necessary for giving full redress to the complainant in respect of the matter complained of.
+(2) Every officer or senior military expert to whom a complaint is made under this section shall cause such complaint to be enquired into and shall, if on inquiry he is satisfied of the justice of the complaint so made, take such steps as may be necessary for giving full redress to the complainant in respect of the matter complained of.

+[28/2009 wef 01/04/2010]

 (3) If the serviceman is not satisfied that his complaint has been redressed he may complain to the Armed Forces Council and the Armed Forces Council shall examine such complaint and do justice in the matter.